chenxin061/pdarts/README.md

 If you use our code in your research, please cite our paper accordingly.

 Xin Chen, Lingxi Xie, Jun Wu, Qi Tian, Progressive Differentiable Architecture Search: Bridging the Depth Gap between Search and Evaluation, ICCV, 2019.

+You may also be interested in PC-DARTS, a memory-efficient differentiable architecture search method.
+Please refer to its [arxiv link](https://arxiv.org/pdf/1907.05737.pdf) and [code](https://github.com/yuhuixu1993/PC-DARTS).